Help Your Automobile Endure Those Hot Temperatures:

 While checking the tire pressures—including the spare—drivers should also inspect the tire treads for adequate depth and any signs of uneven wear that might indicate a suspension or alignment problem.

 Engine fluids are essential to keep a vehicle running smoothly.
 Most fluids not only lubricate, they also serve as coolants by helping carry heat away from critical components.
 When fluid levels are low, this cooling effect is reduced, and the possibility of overheating increases.
 Drivers should check all vehicle fluids including motor oil, transmission fluid, power steering fluid, and brake fluid to ensure they are filled to the appropriate levels.
 If any fluids need to be topped off, be sure to use the type of fluid specified in the owner’s manual.
 If you have to top off any of your vehicle’s fluids repeatedly, this may indicate a problem.
 Promptly have your vehicle inspected and repaired as necessary.
 Failure to do so could lead to additional repairs or an unplanned breakdown.

 5. Cool passengers are happy passengers

 Maintaining a comfortable driving environment reduces fatigue, which can play an important part in driver alertness and vehicle safety.
-During extreme summer heat, a properly operating air conditioning system can be more than just a pleasant convenience.
+During the extreme summer heat, a properly operating air conditioning system can be more than just a pleasant convenience.
 If a car’s air conditioning is not maintaining the interior temperature as well as it did in the past, it may mean the refrigerant level is low or there is another problem.
-Have the air conditioning system checked by a certified technician.
+Has the air conditioning system checked by a certified technician?